4G/LTE - PHY Channel

 Most of the variables are specified by RRC message as shown below.
 Refer to following specs for the details.

-If you see a UL frame carrying a PUCCH (single PUCCH), it would look as follows.
+If you see a UL frame carrying a PUCCH (single PUCCH) only in frequency domain, it would look as follows.

 Step 1 : Generation of y(n).
 By this process, single complex number d(0) get converted to 12 complex numbers.